Best Combustion Analyzer (Flue Gas Exhaust)

-A Combustion Analyzer detects gases such as Carbon Monoxide (CO), Oxygen (O2), and Carbon Dioxide (CO2).
-Combustion Analyzers are used by Heating, Ventilation and Air Conditioning (HVAC) technicians, boiler technicians, and plumbers to test flue gases.
+A combustion analyzer detects gases such as carbon monoxide (CO), oxygen (O2), and carbon dioxide (CO2).
+Heating, Ventilation and Air Conditioning (HVAC) specialists, boiler technicians, and plumbers use these devices.
 A combustion analysis is commonly performed on appliances such as boilers, heaters, ovens, pool heaters, and furnaces.
-Test results indicate the levels of gases that give insight into the safety and efficiency of appliance operation.
-Adjustments to improve combustion efficiency and reduce carbon monoxide levels may be required based on the combustion analyzer readings.
-Combustion Analyzers are sometimes called Flue Gas Analyzers.
-Combustion Analyzers comprise an analyzer, pump, sensors, sample probe, and filters.
+Test results provide gas levels and insight into safe and efficient appliance operation.
+Combustion analyzers are also called flue gas analyzers.
+These detectors include an analyzer, pump, sensors, sample probe, and filters.

 • Oxygen (O2)